rayyanshaji/comp424-nutrional-value/README.md

 Web application which let's you search food items and organize their nutritional information as part of your daily meals.
 In addition, it allows for you to set nutritional goals and see your progress.

 ## Authors
-Rayyan Shajin, Dustin Nguyen, Trey Roche, Ryne Storey, Saira Bano
+Dustin Nguyen, Rayyan Shajin, Trey Roche

 Created for COMP 324/424